Aftershock06/NorthGarden/projectJournal.md

     ```
     curl -X POST -H "Content-Type: application/json" -d '{"time": "04-08-2023 13:58","temperature": 20.5, "humidity": 50, "light": 75}' http://192.168.86.43/gardendata
     ```
 3. the current issue is that the pico is not actively recording data.

+## 18 Jul 2023

+1. there have been no updates to the project file.
+I haven't done any work with the project.